wncc/wncc.github.io/hacks/_posts/2013-12-12-example-hack.markdown

 ###This is also a heading###

-This is a code snippet `int i=0`
+This is a short code snippet `int i=0`

 Following is an ordered list

 1. Alpha
 2. Beta
 3. Gamma

 Following is an unordered list

 * Alpha
 * Beta
 * Gamma

-This is a highlighted code
+This is a highlighted code with line numbers
 {% highlight ruby linenos %}
 def foo
   puts 'foo'